 - If your missing message is listed but you still can’t find it, try these common fixes for missing messages.

 - If you don’t see anything about the message, it wasn’t delivered to Google’s servers.
 In this case, go to Step 2.

 Step 2: Contact the sender of the missing message

 If the missing message never reached Google’s servers (see step 1 above), contact the sender and ask them to verify what happened to the message.

-This issue is commonly caused by a default setting in the web form.
-In this case, your form handles messages as if your website and mail servers are both hosted at the same place.
-As a result, your local mail never leaves your web host.
+A default setting in the web form could mean your form handles messages as if your website and mail servers are hosted at the same place.
+As a result, your local mail doesn't leave your web host.